The Roman Soldiers Mystery

 During repairing pipe work in the cellar, Martindale was perched high on a ladder when he gradually became aware of an odd musical sound that seemed to be coming from below.
 The sound seemed to be that of single trumpet-like notes and as they intensified, he saw below him a soldier emerging from the wall, wearing a plumed helmet, followed by a cart horse and numerous pairs of other Roman soldiers.
 Visible only from the knees up, they appeared to be legionnaires in marching formation.
 The startled apprentice fell from the ladder, and hid in a corner of the cellar.

-He watched in awestruck amazement as they marched by.
+Dazed, he watched in awestruck amazement as they marched by.
 Even in his traumatized state, three things were memorable about them; they carried round shields, wore daggers in scabbards on their right side, and the tunics they were dressed in were green.
 As they marched, he also began to see their legs and feet, shod in open sandals with leather straps to the knees.

 They paid him no mind, going on about their business as if they knew what they were about and had no time to waste.
 They marched on and disappeared from view.
 The shaken apprentice was so frightened that he left the cellar and was not able to work again for several weeks.
 History does not say whether he went back to that job or not.